Meet Tara's Danger Mouse

 Danger is 20" high and about 45 lbs.

 ASCA and AKC registered.

 Eyes were cleared in 2019.

 He is clear on his genetic panels and does not carry anything Australian Shepherds are tested for (including being MDR1 nonreactive).

 Aside from stockdog training, he is being casually trained in obedience and agility, with no real future plans to trial him.

 Danger's pedigree reflects my focus on line breeding to Slash V Andrews' Red Chickaspike - a using dog that worked on a cattle ranch that embodied everything an Aussie should be - will to please, problem solving, moving cattle in whatever way he was needed, and being his owner's buddy.

 I decided to go to Twin Oaks for his sire line this round because they add a little more softness to the working style that the dogs in the dam line.
 This has proven to have worked out well for us.
-Danger's dam, Rippa, has been compared to Twin Oaks Tuff Zippin, which is what sealed the deal for me, that and the fact that his sire, Rush is on a cattle ranch as a chore dog but definitely caught the eye of respected Aussie judges at the limited trials he attended.
+Danger's dam, Rippa, has been compared to Twin Oaks Tuff Zippin - whom Sherry Baker called one of her best cowdogs, which is what sealed the deal for me, that and the fact that his sire, Rush, is on a cattle ranch as a chore dog but definitely caught the eye of respected Aussie judges at the limited trials he attended.

 The proof for me is if these dogs can get used, not if they can trial well.
+Danger's used every day to work a variety of stock - and I have every confidence his offspring, when well paired, can do the same.
 While the pedigree above doesn't reflect all the titles the dogs earned (the database doesn't update all the titles regularly), it shouldn't matter.
+Trialing looks for some different traits than someone working cattle on a ranch.
 I'm confident when bred to a compatible bitch, the puppies will produce fine using dogs for ranches, which is why he stands at stud now.